LEEYJ1021/sadaf/README.md

 | Test | 24 |
 | **Total** | **222** |

 A SEQ_LEN = 6 variant, used only for the H4c robustness check, yields 125 sequences.
-Splits are constructed at the ad-group level (not by row) to prevent leakage across time steps of the same ad group.
+Splits are constructed at the ad-group level (not by row) to prevent leakage across time steps of the same ad group, as shown in Figure 2 above.

 ---